KristianMSchmidt/Sudoku-solver-Flask-web-app-/README.md

 2. BTS (Back Tracking Search).

-In both cases, a soduko puzzle is viewed as a 'constraint satisfaction problem'.
+In both cases, a sudoku puzzle is viewed as a 'constraint satisfaction problem'.

 The algorithms are implemented with in Python.